maurusian/customer_migration/README.md

 # Customer Migration
-Simulating a simple case of data migration
+Simulating a simple case of data migration.

 The migration simulation is done in Python, and separately, also in SQL and PL/SQL.

 ## Explanation: